TuTaRdrgZ/norminette-lint.nvim/README.md

 A Neovim linter that uses Norminette to enforce C coding style.

 This Neovim plugin provides seamless integration with Norminette, a C code linter that helps maintain consistent and high-quality coding style.
-Upon saving a C file, the plugin automatically runs Norminette and displays the errors directly in your editor, making it easy to identify and fix issues.
+Upon saving or making changes in a C file, the plugin automatically runs Norminette and displays the errors directly in your editor, making it easy to identify and fix issues.

 ## Features